Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

 ## Enabling encryption

+When enabling encryption it is important to ensure all 3 nodes are enabled in short order.
+However that does not mean all control plane nodes should run the script in parallel.
+It is recommended to enable encryption on one node first.
+If successful may enable encryption in parallel on the remaining nodes.

 In order to enable encryption, a 16, 24, or 32 byte string must be provided and retained.
 It is important not to lose this key, because once secrets are encrypted in `etcd`, Kubernetes must be configured with this secret before it can start.